Yakushi-ji: Yakushi Triad

-Yakushi was first worshipped as a "Medicine Buddha" by members of the wealthy and powerful elite, who prayed tp him for relief from illness for themselves or their loved ones.
+Yakushi was first worshipped as a "Medicine Buddha" by members of the wealthy and powerful elite, who prayed to him for relief from illness for themselves or their loved ones.
 It was not until later that the Tendai sect developed a cult around him on the basis that he could bring health and prosperity to all human beings.
 Yakushi is still included among the 14 deities venerated at memorial services.

 Sculptures of Yakushi before the 7th century are made from bronze, but sculptures made later are made from wood.
 Among 247 statues known, 224 are wood, 17 bronze, four stone, and two iron.
 Other differences between old and new Yakushi sculptures include the fact that in the older sculptures Yakushi does not hold a medicine jar in his hand.
 The Yakushi Triad at Yakushi-ji is known for being one of the most well-known icons in Japan as well as one of the earliest example of T’ang style used in Japan.
 The Nara Period is evident in the Yakushi Triad due to the idea that they are wooden sculptures, which was used among sculptors in this time period.
 It is up for debate for scholars as to where the Yakushi Triad originated.
 There are arguments among scholars who believe it was made to be an icon at Fujiwara Kyo Yakushi, while others argue that it was made in the early Nara Period for Heijōkyō Yakushiji.